-- maintain senior management visibility and support for information management
+- maintains senior management visibility and support for information management

-The Archives will analyse data collected via the questionnaire to inform the annual report to the Minister as required under the Digital Continuity 2020 Policy and will make this report available to agencies.
+The Archives will analyse data collected via the survey to inform the annual report to our Minister as required under the Digital Continuity 2020 Policy, and will make the report available to agencies.

-Check-up Digital will still be available from 3 July for agencies to complete if they wish.
-Participation is optional and will assist agencies to measure their progress and set priorities to improve their digital information management maturity.
-The assessment is not for submission and the Archives will not analyse or report on Check-up Digital assessments in 2017.
+Check-up Digital remains available for agencies to complete during 2017.
+Participation is purely optional but may assist agencies to measure their progress and set priorities to improve their digital information management maturity.
+Check-up Digital cannot be submitted to the Archives, and there will be no analysis or reporting on Check-up Digital in 2017.

 About Check-up Digital

-Check-up Digital is a practical online survey developed by the National Archives of Australia to help Australian Government agencies gauge their digital information management maturity and set clear direction for improved digital practices.
+Check-up Digital was developed by the National Archives of Australia to help Australian Government agencies gauge their digital information management maturity and set clear direction for improved digital practices.

-Check-up Digital focuses on business benefits.
-It supports the Australian Government's priorities of 'digital by default', digital transformation and improved efficiency.
-It is derived from National Archives' and international standards, policies and guidelines and reflects a risk-based approach to information management so investment matches business risks and the value of information assets.
+Check-up Digital focuses on business benefits and supports the Australian Government's priorities of 'digital by default', digital transformation and improved efficiency.
+It was derived from National Archives' and international standards, policies and guidelines and reflects a risk-based approach to information management so investment matches business risks and the value of information assets.

 If you work for an Australian Government agency, you can log into 'Check-up Digital' or request access.